 - If you were cut or had any assistance, it can take AT LEAST six months.

 As long as you have chosen an instructor who’s trained in postnatal fitness, they should be able to advise you as to whether or not you’re ready to start exercising, and to what extent.
 I also think it’s key to listen to your body, and to make sure you’re not overdoing exercise, or any physical activity, for that matter.
 Even the rage-hoovering might not be great for you 😉

 13 top tips for surviving outside exercise classes with a baby in tow

 - If you’re a breastfeeder, and you don’t want to invest in a nursing sports bra, wear two normal nursing bras – it works!

 - Wear some supportive workout gear.
 If you’re anything like me, everything wobbles post baby, which is distracting when you’re moving around!

-- Eat a healthy and filling breakfast.
+- Eat a healthy and filling breakfast every day.
 Banana, peanut butter, beans, eggs, muesli & yoghurt – these are all my favourite pre workout brekkies… obvs not in the same bowl…!

 - If your baby is eating, bring ALL THE SNACKS!

 - Cover yourselves with a good quality sun block before you leave the house.